 “If you turn away your foot from the Sabbath, from doing your pleasure on My holy day, And call the Sabbath a delight, the holy day of the Lord honorable…” (Isa.
 58:13).

 There is not a single time in Scripture where Sunday is called the Lord’s Day.
 To assume then that Revelation 1:10 must be referring to Sunday is without proof.
 If anyone is going to form a doctrine based upon this one verse, which I don’t believe should be done, the Sabbath keepers would have an edge.
 However, I don’t believe that one can prove the Lord’s Day in Revelation 1:10 is the Sabbath day or Sunday because this doesn’t fit the context.
 Attempting to use Matthew 12:8 and Isaiah 58:13 is also quite a stretch since it isn’t the same phrase.
-My point is that we cannot make doctrines, much less mandate worship days with an ambiguous phrase.

 “For the day of the Lord of hosts shall come upon everything proud and lofty, upon everything lifted up—and it shall be brought low—” (Isaiah 2:12).